arangodb/arangojs/docs/Drivers/JS/Reference/Database/AnalyzerAccess.md

 `database.analyzer(analyzerName): Analyzer`

-Returns an _Analyzer_ instance representing the analyzer with the given analyzer name.
+Returns an _Analyzer_ instance representing the Analyzer with the given Analyzer name.

 **Examples**